openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 The ```system.battery-level4``` channel is of type ```system.battery-level``` and supports the ```Number``` item and is in the ```Battery``` category.
 This channel provides the battery level as a percentage and also reflects the low battery warning state.
 If the battery state is in low battery warning state, this will read 0%.
 ###  Wind Gauge – Temperature
-Endpoint 5 receives Temperature data from Wind Gauge.
-It is capable of receiving data in range of -199.0 °C and 199.0 °C. However, the operating temperature of the sensor is from -10 °C to 60 °C
+<p&gtEndpoint 5 receives Temperature data from Wind Gauge.
+It is capable of receiving data in range of -199.0 °C and 199.0 °C. However, the operating temperature of the sensor is from -10 °C to 60 °C</p&gt

 Indicates the current temperature.